Why Use Fermentation to Produce Biological Fertilisers?

 Fermentation is a process that has been utilised for centuries in various industries, including the production of biological fertilisers.
 Biofertilisers are organic fertilisers that are derived from natural sources and provide essential nutrients to plants, and beneficial biology for the soil.
-In this article we will discuss some of the key benefits of using cold fermentation methods for the production of biological fertilisers.
+In this article we will discuss some of the key benefits of using cold fermentation methods in the production of biological fertilisers.

 Fermentation Captures Organic Minerals